backstage/backstage/.changeset/friendly-carpets-repeat.md

 2. `techdocs.builder` is now required and can be set to `'local'` or `'external'`.
 (Set it to `'local'` for now, since CI/CD build workflow for TechDocs will be available soon (in few weeks)).
-   If builder is set to 'local' and you open a TechDocs page, `techdocs-backend` will try to build the docs, publish to storage and show the generated docs afterwords.
+   If builder is set to 'local' and you open a TechDocs page, `techdocs-backend` will try to generate the docs, publish to storage and show the generated docs afterwords.
-   If builder is set to `'external'`, `techdocs-backend` will only fetch the docs and will NOT try to build and publish.
+   If builder is set to `'external'`, `techdocs-backend` will only fetch the docs and will NOT try to generate and publish.
 In this case of `'external'`, we assume that docs are being built in the CI/CD pipeline of the repository.
    TechDocs will not assume a default value for `techdocs.builder`.
 It is better to explicitly define it in the `app-config.yaml`.